gamedevware/charon/docs/web/migrating_to_web.rst

 6. On the "Format" step, select "JSON" and click "Backup"
 7. On the "Summary" step, click the link with a file name like ``backup_2023_11_10_11_27.json`` and save it to your computer.

-Restoring Backup in the Web Application
+Step 2: Restoring Backup in the Web Application
 --------------------------------------

 1. On the Home screen, click on "Create Project"